mce777/tsbasic/README.md

-A simple TypeScript starter project, where TypeScript is a dependency (see package.json) and not installed globally.
+###A simple TypeScript starter project
+TypeScript is a dependency (see package.json) and not installed globally.

-From the command line, simply run:
+From the command line, run:

 **npm run build**